Kaiya Ruiter

-Kaiya Ruiter (born 30 May 2006) is a Canadian figure skater.
-She is the 2022 CS Ice Challenge silver medallist and 2023 Canadian national silver medallist.
+Kaiya Ruiter (born 13 May 2006) is a Canadian figure skater.
+She is a two-time ISU Challenger Series silver medalist, the 2024 Canadian national champion, and the 2023 Canadian national silver medalist.

-Ruiter is also the 2021 JGP France I silver medallist, the 2021 JGP France II bronze medallist, and the 2020 Canadian junior national champion.
+On the junior level, Ruiter is a 2024 Youth Olympic bronze medalist in the team event, a two-time ISU Junior Grand Prix medalist and the 2020 Canadian junior national champion.

 Personal life

-Ruiter was born on 30 May 2006 in Ottawa, Ontario, to parents Kris and Victoria.
+Ruiter was born on 13 May 2006 in Ottawa, Ontario, to parents Kris and Victoria.
 She is the second of four children.
 Her three sisters – Keaghan, Vaunya, and Vyan – have all competed in figure skating.
 Ruiter attends school through a homeschooling program.

 Career

 Early years

 Ruiter began learning to skate with her parents and sisters at age four on the Rideau Canal in Ottawa.
 She officially began training at age six at the Gloucester Skating Club under Darlene Joseph.

 Ruiter's family relocated from Ottawa to Edmonton in 2016 when Ruiter was 10, and there she began training under Ravi Walia, coach of the 2018 Olympic bronze medalist Kaetlyn Osmond.
 However, ten months later, the family moved again, this time to Calgary, and Ruiter began working with her current coaches, Jeff Langdon and Scott Davis, per Walia's recommendation.
 Ruiter landed her first triple jump, a triple toe loop, in November 2018 and went on to learn the rest of her triple jumps and triple-triple combinations within a year.

 In January 2019, Ruiter won the 2019 Canadian novice national title, setting a new national record for the novice women's event with a score of 139.57 (later broken by Amy Shao Ning Yang in 2020).
 The following month, she competed at her first international assignment, the 2019 Bavarian Open, where she placed third in the novice women's category behind Kimmy Repond of Switzerland, and Lindsay Thorngren from the United States.